aiida-vasp/aiida-vasp/docs/source/concepts/workchains.rst

 Bands workchain
 -------------------
 This enables the calculation of electronic band structures by standardizing the selected paths in reciprocal space using `SeeKpath`_.
 This internally calls the :ref:`vasp_workchain_doc`.
 For additional details on how to interact with this workchain, see :ref:`bands_workchain`.
-If a user wants to calculate the electronic band structure, they should use the :ref:`master_workchain_doc` as the main entry point.
+If a user wants to calculate the electronic band structure, they should use the :py:class:`MasterWorkChain<aiida_vasp.workchains.master.MasterWorkChain>` as the main entry point.

 .. _master_workchain_doc:

 Master workchain
 --------------------
 The idea of this workchain is to ultimately be the main entry point, such that a user can select what properties to be calculated.
 Then the master workchain composes a workflow to enable such extraction.
 Currently only the calculation of the electronic band structure is enabled.
 But this serves as a nice introductory example that can be easily expanded and calls any relevant workchain, depending on the chosen input parameters.
-For additional details on how to interact with this workchain, see :ref:`master_workchain`.

 .. _AiiDA: https://www.aiida.net
 .. _Workchain: https://aiida.readthedocs.io/projects/aiida-core/en/latest/concepts/workflows.html#work-chains